domoritz/label_generator/README.md

 The repository contains a set of scripts to implement text detection from screen images.
 The idea is that we use a Convolutional Neural Network (CNN) to predict a heatmap of the probability of text in an image.
 But before we can predict anything, we need to train the network with a a set of pairs of images and training labels.
 We obtain the training data by extracting figures with embedded text from research papers.

 **This is a very involved process and you may want to use the labels that I already generated (you are welcome).
-PDF files, extracted figures and labels are in an S3 bucket at `s3://escience.washington.edu.viziometrics` (the bucket has [requester pays](https://docs.aws.amazon.com/en_us/console/s3/requesterpaysbucket) enabled).
 We have around 500K good labels extracted from around 1M papers from arXiv and the ACL anthology.**

+PDF files, extracted figures and labels are in an S3 bucket at `s3://escience.washington.edu.viziometrics`.
+The PDF files for arXiv (extracted from [arXiv bulk access](http://arxiv.org/help/bulk_data_s3)) are in a separate bucket at `s3://arxiv-tars-pdfs`.
+The buckets have [requester pays](https://docs.aws.amazon.com/en_us/console/s3/requesterpaysbucket) enabled.

 ## Requirements